 1. Coaching programs

 Workers of all generations can benefit from receiving honest, frequent feedback.
 A coaching program is a good way to pair experienced employees with younger workers.
 One of the characteristics of the millennial generation is the desire for more feedback from managers.
-Authenticity and transparency are also valued by younger workers, which may be challenging for older employees who are not comfortable sharing successes, struggles and failures.
+Authenticity and transparency are also valued by younger workers, which may be challenging for older employees who are not comfortable sharing successes, struggles, and failures.
 A coaching relationship may be a non-threatening way to offer feedback and insight with the goal of helping the younger worker succeed.

 2. Cross-generational work teams and mentoring

 Work teams that consist of more than one generation can benefit from the strengths of each generation.
 For example, younger workers may be more comfortable with technology and able to show members of older generations how to save time and increase productivity with technological tools.
 On the flip side, more experienced workers can share institutional knowledge and life experience with younger workers.
-Mentoring relationships tend to spontaneously develop in a mixed age environment.
-And while it may be easier for older employees to take on the role of a mentor with younger workers, studies show that learning is equally beneficial on both sides of the age spectrum.
+Mentoring relationships tend to spontaneously develop in a mixed-age environment.
+While it may be easier for older employees to take on the role of a mentor with younger workers, studies show that learning is equally beneficial on both sides of the age spectrum.

 3. Different types of settings foster relationship building